-Storing Data in S3 Glacier
+Storing Data in Amazon S3 Glacier

-There are two ways to get data into S3 Glacier.
+There are two ways to get data into Amazon S3 Glacier.
 The first and most common way is to transition existing data from the standard S3 storage classes into an S3 Glacier storage class.
 The key here is that the data already exists first in S3 before being sent to Glacier.

 At AWS re:Invent 2018, AWS announced support for S3 PUT to Glacier.
 This means you don’t need to place your archival data into S3 first before transitioning to an S3 Glacier storage class.
-Rather, you can insert your data directly into S3 Glacier.
+Rather, you can insert your data directly into Amazon S3 Glacier.

 Let’s review how to use each of these patterns to get data into S3 Glacier.

-Transitioning Data from S3 into S3 Glacier
+Transitioning Data from S3 to S3 Glacier

-Many companies use S3 Glacier to store formerly ‘hot’ data that has gone ‘cold’.
+Many companies use Amazon S3 Glacier to store formerly ‘hot’ data that has gone ‘cold’.
 Hot data is data that is accessed frequently and/or needs to be available quickly.
 Cold data is data that is unlikely to be accessed often.
 One example of hot data that has gone cold is a month’s worth of weekly backups of your databases.
 Within the first 30 days of the files being created, you may want them easily accessible for disaster recovery scenarios.
 After 30 days, they are unlikely to be used but kept available to extreme circumstances.

 The standard S3 storage classes are a good use for hot data, as access times for these storage classes are sub-second.
 The S3 Glacier storage classes are a good use for cold data, hence the name Glacier.